-Role Responsibilities Chief Executive Officer (CEO) During an election period, the CEO: Will, as far as practicable plan for significant policy matters to be considered well in advance of the election period and ensure Counc officers are aware of their obligations during an election period.
-Actively manage: • decisions made by Council, Advisory Committees or a staff member acting under delegation during an election period • Council's publications, promotion, media, consultations, and events during an election period • the use of Council resources, including venues, durin an election) period; and • access to Council information by Councillors and candidates during an election period.
-Keep a Request for Information Register.
-Councillors During an election period, Councillors: will continue to fulfil their duties (unless they are granted a leave of absence) will continue to engage and communicate with the community in undertaking their role as the local Councillor representative must comply with the Act and Councillor Code of Conduct; and must not use their position to influence Council officers, or access Council resources or information, in support of any election campaign or candidacy.
+Role Responsibilities Chief Executive Officer (CEO) During an election period, the CEO will, as far as practicable, plan for significant policy matters to be considered well in advance of the election period and ensure Council staff are aware of their obligations during an election period.
+The CEO will also actively monitor: decisions made by Council, Delegated Committees or staff members as delegates during the election period Council's publications, promotions, media, consultations and events during the election period the use of Council resources, including venues, during the election period; and access to Council information by Councillors and candidates during the election period.
+The CEO will keep a Request for Information Register.
+Councillors During the election period, a Councillor: Councillors will continue to perform their role as a Councillor (unless granted a leave of absence) may continue to engage and communicate with the community in performing their role as a Councillor must comply with the Act and Councillor Code of Conduct; and must not misuse their position to direct or improperly influence Council staff, or access Council resources or information, in support of any election campaign or candidacy.